How to Talk to Your Doctor About Your Heart Health

 Write down any questions you have.
 Ask questions specific to the heart health issues you’re facing:

-- If you have high blood pressure, you may want to ask what your readings should be, whether you should check your pressure at home, what changes to make to your diet, and if your medication is working well enough.
+If you have high blood pressure, you may want to ask what your pressure measurements should be, whether you should check your pressure at home, what changes to make to your diet, and if your medication is working well enough.

 Bring the list or a notebook with you.
 Show the list to your doctor at the beginning of the appointment.
 Use the list to stay focused and to write down the answers.
+Consider inviting a companion to join you for the appointment.
 It is so easy to forget the answers once you leave the office.

 PACE Your Appointment